WebFooL-se/FWRootCAInstaller/README.md

 ```

 You should now have a FWRootCAInstaller.EXE file in that folder.
+Distribute how you like and make sure the end user runs the installer as Admin.

 If you want a MSI/MSIX file you can use https://docs.microsoft.com/en-us/windows/msix/overview